Dates: 16/06/2018 - 24/06/2018

-The course will be held within the magnificent setting of Radhadesh, a spiritual community set in the rolling hills of the Ardennes.
-The 18th-century castle houses a beautiful Krishna temple, and the surrounding buildings include classrooms, a traditional bakery, boutique and bookstore, and two art galleries.
-There will be free time to explore the surroundings and absorb the devotional atmosphere.
-Those who would like to are welcome to attend the morning temple worship, and renowned evening community kirtans.
+The course will be taught by Jahnavi Harrison and a team of support teachers, and held within the magnificent setting of Radhadesh, a spiritual community set in the rolling hills of the Ardennes.
+The 18th-century castle houses a beautiful Krishna temple, and the surrounding buildings include classrooms, bakery, boutique and bookstore, and two art galleries.
+Due to the immersive nature of the course, the daily schedule will be fairly full, but there will be some free time to explore the surroundings and absorb the devotional atmosphere, as well as attend the daily evening community kirtans.

 N.B.
-Please note that this is a short course, and whilst intensive, we cannot deliver more than is possible within a brief time.
-The course is geared toward studying kirtan holistically, this means instrument study is only one part of the curriculum.
-Ten days is not enough to become proficient at an instrument!
+For those with a particularly keen study in learning instruments, please note that this is a short course, and geared toward studying kirtan holistically.
+Instrument study is only one part of the curriculum, and teachers will need to divide one-to-one class time equally amongst the students.
 Please come with realistic expectations and we are confident you will have a memorable and deep experience!

 - Learn fundamental concepts of raga (melody) and tala (rhythm) in relation to kirtan